SoftUni-Internal/interactive-content/EN/04-Data-Types/01-Revision.md

 ```

 ## Debugging
-We've learned how to find bugs in our gode, useing **the debugger**.
+We've learned how to find bugs in our code, useing **the debugger**.
 [/slide]